 To access your personalized schedule, to update your availability and preferences, or to request a sub, please log in to your Ministry Scheduler Pro account by clicking here.

 Acolytes have been present in the serving ministry of the Church since the days of the Old Testament.
 Ever since that time, acolytes have been faithful and conscientious men, women, boys, and girls who love the Lord Jesus Christ and love serving Him in this ministry to God and God’s people.
-If you are interested in serving as an acolyte, please contact Margie French or Glenn Turner.
+If you are interested in serving as an acolyte, please contact Margie French.

 Following the Sunday services, individuals count the contributions collected during the prior week’s services.
 Each alms counter works with a partner to prepare the weekly bank deposit and document pledges, flower donations and other contributions for the church treasurer.
 Counters usually serve once a month.
-If you are interested in joining this ministry, please contact David Harshbarger.
+If you are interested in joining this ministry, please contact Kip Krause.

 The fundamental duty of the Altar Guild is to prepare the church for worship services.
 Members of the Altar Guild prepare the items used during the celebration of the Eucharist or any of the other Sacraments of the church: Holy Baptism, Holy Matrimony, Confirmation, Holy Unction, Ordination, Reconciliation, and the Burial of the Dead.

-The Palmer Altar Guild has taken Saints Mary and Martha as its name because we believe that in our ministry we are called upon in equal measure to do both physical work and to be prayerful in the holy service that we give at our Lord’s altar.
+The Palmer Altar Guild has taken Saints Mary and Martha as its name because they believe that they are called upon in equal measure to do both physical work and to be prayerful in the holy service that we give at our Lord’s altar.